StringJoe/turtles-vs-dragons/README.md

 # project proposal link
 https://turtles-vs-dragons-js.azurewebsites.net/

+# Credit for Project
+Credit to Chris Courses and his Youtube tutorial showing how to make a Space Invaders game using JavaScript and HTML Canvas.
+While most of the code written is based off this tutorial, it has been slightly modified for the purposes of this project.
+The tutorial can be found here: https://www.youtube.com/watch?v=MCVU0w73uKI

 # Background Credit
 Credit for all the backgrounds used in this game go to Lornn from lornn.itch.io.
 The files for these sprites can be found at https://lornn.itch.io/fantasy-swamp-backgrounds